-In an effort to prove that stray dogs can be an immense asset to the society, FOUR PAWS became the first organisation to launch an Animal Assisted Intervention (AAI) program in which former stray dogs are selected, trained and certified by experts to become therapy dogs.
+In an effort to prove that stray dogs can be an immense asset to the society, FOUR PAWS became the first organisation to launch an Animal Assisted Intervention (AAI) programme in which former stray dogs are selected, trained and certified by experts to become therapy dogs.

-Within the AAI program, Animal Assisted Therapy (AAT) is a type of complementary therapy that involves guided interaction with animals to facilitate healing and rehabilitation of patients with acute or chronic disease.
+Within the AAI programme, Animal Assisted Therapy (AAT) is a type of complementary therapy that involves guided interaction with animals to facilitate healing and rehabilitation of patients with acute or chronic disease.
 It is believed to have an array of benefits, including personal and social development, increased self-esteem, improved mental health, better social skills and increased empathy and nurturing skills.

 Why stray dogs can make such good therapy dogs

 Many stray dogs make especially good companions for humans.
 They are sensitive, reliable and have remarkable energy - qualities that enable them to work as therapy dogs.
 Working with them requires careful and regular training by experienced dog trainers, a suitable location and special equipment.
 Our teams provide comprehensive training for a number of carefully selected dogs.
 All of dogs must meet international requirements, only then they are ready to start their new lives as therapy dogs.

 In early 2019, after receiving the necessary licenses to perform animal assisted interventions with special target groups and signing new agreements with partners, FOUR PAWS was ready to conduct its AAI work in Bulgaria.
 The team conducted over 200 sessions for children with learning difficulties and disabilities, and with adults with disabilities and behaviour disorders.
 Later in the year, a former stray dog Kaya joined the project as a new therapy dog.